-4.3.
-Computational expenses
+4.3 Computational expenses

 We examined the computational expense of the proposed codec on these data sets.
-The settings of the coder follow the specifications in Table 1.
-We list the corresponding CPU times of encoding and decoding in Table 3.
-The proposed coder is asymmetry in that more computing time is required for encoding than for decoding.
+The settings of the coder follow the specifications in Table II.
+We list the corresponding CPU times of encoding and decoding in Table III.
+The proposed coder is asymmetric in that more computing time is required for encoding than for decoding.
 This is because the encoding process involves many computations for codebook training and searching, whereas the VQ decoder simply generates image blocks according to the codebook indexing information received.
 Such asymmetry would be suitable for reviewing purpose, which requires the fast reconstruction of images while not cares much about encoding speed.
 Refer to Fig.3, we can view the encoding process as a series tasks.
 First of all, we construct the image pyramid by running filtering and subsampling operations from level to level.
-The CPU time is proportion to the size of data sets.
+The CPU (central processing unit) time is proportion to the size of data sets.
 The second task is training a codebook from the vector set sampled from the differential image pyramid.
 We choose LBG as the codebook training method to ensure a locally optimal result.
 The computational expense for this task is affected by two factors: the size of training set (number of vectors in training set) and the size of vector.
 When we obtained a well-trained codebook, we fed the differential pyramid into vector quantizer.
-The codebook was unstructured, then a fullsearch method was used for VQ encoding.
-Here, we used a fast search technique [5] for speeding the full search of an arbitrary codebook.
+The codebook was unstructured, then a full-search method was used for VQ encoding.
+Here, we used a fast search technique [Soleymani (1987)] for speeding the full search of an arbitrary codebook.
 In our experiments, this method reduced the computational complexity of nearest neighbor search from $O(k \times N^2)$ to roughly $O(k \times N)$ of a codebook containing N k-dimensional codevectors.
 The final task is reconstructing the image pyramid.
-Compared to Burts open-loop pyramid structure (see Fig.2), we build up a closed-loop pyramid.
+Compared to Burt's open-loop pyramid structure (see Fig.2), we build up a closed-loop pyramid.
 The quantization errors will be feedback to the encoder at the next pyramid level, which means the decoding process is included in the encoding process, so the reconstructing task in encoding process will be exactly the same as decoding process.
-This process includes the reconstruction of the differential pyramid and interpolation of the image pyramid from
+This process includes the reconstruction of the differential pyramid and interpolation of the image pyramid from top level to bottom level, and the CPU time is mainly determined by interpolation operations because of the very low computational cost for decoding vector quantized data [Nasrabadi (1988)].